 - Health savings account - If you have access to a health savings account (usually available with high deductible health plans), pay for your birth control with your HSA funds.
 HSA contributions are tax-free.

 If you live in one of Alto’s service areas, we will automatically apply any available coupons, search for lower cost alternatives, and coordinate any switches with your healthcare provider so you can have affordable access to your medication, on schedule and without delays.

 Our pharmacies stock dozens of birth control options, all available for free, same-day courier delivery.
-Reach out to our pharmacists with any questions - we’re available seven days a week via phone, text, email or chat in our app.
+Reach out to our pharmacists with any questions - we’re available seven days a week via secure messaging in our mobile app or phone.

 1 https://www.guttmacher.org/fact-sheet/contraceptive-use-united-states, https://www.plannedparenthood.org/about-us/newsroom/press-releases/planned-parenthood-announces-nationwide-fight-for-birth-control